Eco-Friendly Trash Bags: What To Know and What To Buy

 Looking for eco-friendly trash bags?
 I took a deep dive into many of the qualities and considerations related to choosing an eco-friendly trash bag.
 Read on for more and figure out which recyclable or compostable trash bag might be right for you.

-A month or so ago, I received a note from a friend asking about eco-friendly trash bags.
+A while back, I received a note from a friend asking about eco-friendly trash bags.
 She had a specific brand in mind and asked if I thought it was actually eco-friendly.
 (Sigh… the perils of doubt instilled by greenwashing).
 As you might expect, this led me down the eco-friendly trash bag rabbit hole.
 Have you visited before?
 If not, let me drop some knowledge on you about trash bags that are good (or not-so-bad) for the planet.

 Side note: “Eco-friendly trash bags” almost sounds like an oxymoron because trash just isn’t good for the planet.
 But we are all going to generate some level of waste so trash bags are part of life for now.
 Hopefully, we can make progress to collectively use fewer trash bags over time.